Police reports in Killeen, Cove, Heights and Lampasas

 COPPERAS COVE

-A minor in possession of tobacco was reported at 9:09 a.m.
-Thursday in the 400 block of South 25th Street.
+- Striking a fixture/highway landscaping was reported at 7:02 a.m.
+Friday in the 400 block of Summers Road.

-A welfare concern was reported at 9:38 a.m.
-Thursday in the 900 block of North Main Street.
+- A welfare concern was reported at 9:57 a.m.
+Friday in the 900 block of Tammy Drive.

-An accident was reported at 1:27 p.m.
-Thursday at the intersection of Robertson Avenue and South Main Street.
+- An accident was reported at 2:58 p.m.
+Friday at the intersection of North First Street and Lutheran Church Road.

-A welfare concern was reported at 5:09 p.m.
-Thursday in the 900 block of Tammy Drive.
+- A welfare concern was reported at 3:15 p.m.
+Friday in the 700 block of Constitution Drive.

-Fraudulent use/possession of identifying information was reported at 5:47 p.m.
-Thursday in the 900 block of North 7th Street.

-Assault with bodily injury/family violence and criminal mischief was reported at 6:17 p.m.
-Thursday in the 900 block of Tammy Drive.
+- A welfare concern was reported at 4:20 p.m.
+Friday in the 100 block of Nelson Drive.

-Entrance of property owned by another person was reported at 6:17 p.m.
-Thursday in the 1200 block of West Avenue D.
+- Fraudulent use or possession of identifying information was reported at 5 p.m.
+Friday in the 90 block of Cove Terrace.

-Criminal mischief was reported at 6:40 p.m.
-Thursday in the 900 block of Tammy Drive.
+- Injury to a child-bodily injury was reported at 6:12 p.m.
+Friday in the 1900 block of Dennis Street.

-Possession of drug paraphernalia was reported at 11:40 p.m.
-Thursday in the 500 block of North 2nd Street.
+- Assault with bodily injury-family violence was reported at 8:43 p.m.
+Friday in the 300 block of Skyline Drive.

 LAMPASAS

-Criminal mischief was reported at 4:15 p.m.
-Thursday in the 400 block of South Ridge Street.
+- A reckless driver was reported at 2:42 p.m.
+Friday in the 900 block of North Key Avenue.

-A suspicious person was reported at 10:21 p.m. in the 100 block of East 1st Street.
+- A suspicious act was reported at 11:11 p.m. in the 100 block of East First Street.

 (0) comments